hiibolt/niu-metis-documentation/src/chapter_4.md

 - At each invocation on the HTTP route, grab a handle to the websocket the ID corresponds to, and broadcast the information from the HTTP request
 - When the job provides a completion signal, or when you send a fatal error event from your PBS script, close the websocket

 This is more effective for jobs that may not have a 'final output', but rather, work in chunks.
-Two examples are audio encoding/decoding or token-by-token output from a machine learning model
+Two common examples are audio encoding/decoding, or token-by-token output from a machine learning model.